Fermented in cedar barrels since 1897

 We make our own koji, which is the key to the flavor.

-Roasted and cracked wheat, steamed soybeans, and koji mold are mixed together and moved to a room called a muro.
+Roasted and cracked wheat, steamed soybeans, and koji mold are mixed together and then moved to a room called a muro.

 Let it sit for a day.

-03 Natural fermentation
+03 Natural brewing

 The power of natural fermentation